ai97march/PIDSlayer/README.md

 # PIDSlayer
 An application for killing multiple Process IDs (PIDs) based on their respective port numbers.
+This tool is useful for terminating PIDs associated with specific port numbers, especially when multiple projects are running inside an IDE (such as STS, Eclipse, etc.).
+It can be particularly helpful when the IDE is closed accidentally or in unforeseen circumstances where it is necessary to forcefully close the IDE.